 It often takes at least a decade to deal with multiple stresses across large-scale water systems and the complex history and processes of multi-county dialogue.
 In many cases, it takes five years just to help different governments understand the water situation and agree to work together.
 It then takes another five years to undertake local demonstration projects and start building stronger institutions and undertaking sector reforms.

 To speed up this process and to overcome shorter political timeframes, the GEF tries to involve the science community at the earliest stage.
 The shared technical process of developing a Transboundary Diagnostic Analysis allows countries to analyze the real water situation across sectors and countries.

 GEF support requires a transparent participation process that allows different ministries and civil society stakeholders to understand issues that will be critical to them — not only at present, but 10 or 20 years down the road.
 This is the foundation for a Strategic Action Program that is designed to address such long-term issues.

 Buy-in and adoption at the ministerial level of a long-term vision and a Strategic Action Program is a necessary prerequisite for requesting additional GEF funds.
 Once such actions are agreed upon at the regional and national levels, the GEF will be ready to provide further support.

-The GEF International Waters focal area has invested hundreds of millions of dollars to help countries balance water uses in strategic transboundary basins and aquifers.
+The GEF International Waters focal area has invested hundreds of millions of dollars to help countries balance water uses in strategic transboundary basins and aquifers, resulting in sustainable management of 43 transboundary river basins in 84 countries.
 The GEF’s work has shown that countries collaborate successfully when they realize the benefits of working together are greater than only pursuing national goals for water resources development.
 Read more+

 The GEF in Action: Bringing the Black Sea Dead Zone Back to Life